Anchorage Alaska Facts about our town's humble beginnings as a rugged tent city, to our town as a modern day city.

 Named after Alaska aviation pioneer, Russel Merrill, our famed Merrill Field was established on the eastern end of 5th avenue.

-When the parents of Anchorage Memories.com website owner Michael R (Mike) Dougherty first came to Anchorage in 1949, they landed at Merrill Field and their first impression of Alaska happened when they stood in the airplane's doorway, ready to walk down the stairway and on-to Merrill Field.
+When the parents of Anchorage Memories.com website owner Michael R (Mike) Dougherty first came to town in 1949, they landed at Merrill Field and their first impression of Alaska happened when they stood in the airplane's doorway, ready to walk down the stairway and on-to Merrill Field.

 As an interesting side note, the very first Aviation Beacon in what was then, the Territory of Alaska, was located at Merrill Field.

-Anchorage's new airport replaced Merrill Field and soon became known as the "Air Crossroads of the World".
+Our new airport replaced Merrill Field and soon became known as the "Air Crossroads of the World".

 Merrill field remains in service for small aircraft to this day.